TRawat1902/Specification_Comparison_Website/README.md

 # Specification_Comparison_Website

 This website will help you to compare the specifications and price of two different electronic gadgets at a time.
-The specifications data is fetched from the an api int he form of json file which is then read and used in our JavaScript.
+The specifications data is fetched from an api int the form of json file which is then read and used in our JavaScript.
 It uses the concepts of html, css, javscript, fetch method in api and json file parsing.